picoral/pit-un-2022/schedule.md

 * [Citations Needed Podcast, Episode 162: How the "Data-Driven" Label Sanitizes Cruel Austerity Politics](https://citationsneeded.libsyn.com/episode-162-how-the-data-driven-label-sanitizes-cruel-austerity-politics)
 * [ProPublica's How We Analyzed the COMPAS Recidivism Algorithm](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm)

-**Learning diary entry**

-* What was the main thing you learned?
-What do you think was most significant?
-Why?
-* Did your perception of things change so far?
-How?
-* What did you not really understand?
-Why?
-* How can you make use of the information and opinions you receive?